pkuzan/aws-basics/lab/aws-basics.md

 in either a tarball or a zip file.
 We'll use the Maven Assembly plugin to create a zip file.

 You'll need to edit pom.xml in the root of your application.
 Add the maven-assembly-plugin to the plugins section as in the example below.
 The spring-boot-maven plugin will already be defined.

+The easiest way to do this is to replace the entire build section.
+If you just add the assembly plugin, remember to add the `finalName` element or your jar file in the zip will be incorrectly named.

 ##### POM.XML
 ```xml
     <build>